List of Sony Pictures Classics films

-Sony Pictures Classics (SPC) is an American film production and distribution company that is a division of Sony Pictures.
+Sony Pictures Classics (also known as Sony Classics or SPC) is an American film production and distribution company that is a division of Sony Pictures.
 It was founded in 1992 by former Orion Classics heads Michael Barker, Tom Bernard and Marcie Bloom.
 It distributes, produces and acquires specialty films such as documentaries, independent and arthouse films in the United States and internationally.
 As of 2015, Barker and Bernard are co-presidents of the division.

 This article lists films which have been produced, distributed and/or co-distributed by Sony Pictures Classics as well as upcoming releases.